Cheap Internet for Seniors

 Speed and Reliability

 AT&T is pretty fast and reliable.
 A tech team member has had AT&T’s 50 Mbps internet plan for several years.
-She lives in a household of four, full of streamers and remote workers, and her connection is always strong.
+She lives in a household of four, packed with streamers and remote workers, and her connection is always strong.
 When she performed speed tests, she averaged a download speed of around 46 Mbps.
 We were impressed with how close AT&T’s advertised speed was to the speeds we actually experienced!

-Our team also tested out AT&T’s 300 Mbps fiber plan and recorded an average download speed of about 127 Mbps.
+Our team also tested AT&T’s 300 Mbps fiber plan and recorded an average download speed of about 127 Mbps.
 That means we got a little less than half of the advertised speed for our plan.
-Considering that the plan costs only $55 per month, these speeds were solid and allowed us to stream in HD on multiple devices without interruption.
+Considering the plan costs only $55 per month, these speeds were solid and allowed us to stream in HD on multiple devices without interruption.
 We also didn’t experience any outages or downtime during our one-week testing period.

 Service Area

 AT&T fiber internet is available in 22 states.
 Some states with substantial coverage from AT&T include Texas, Georgia, and Illinois.
-While AT&T has invested heavily in its fiber network and offers internet to more households than Cox and CenturyLink, it still lags far behind Xfinity and Spectrum in this respect.
+AT&T has invested heavily in its fiber network and offers internet to more households than Cox and CenturyLink, but it still lags far behind Xfinity and Spectrum in this respect.
 Xfinity and Spectrum offer internet service in almost twice as many states as AT&T.

 -